-I, the undersigned, Executive Director of the European Maritime Safety Agency (EMSA), in my capacity as authorising officer,
+I, undersigned, Maja Markovčić Kostelac, Executive Director of the European Maritime Safety Agency, in my capacity as authorising officer.

-Declare that the information contained in this report gives a true and fair view.
+Declare that the information contained in this report gives a true and fair view;

-State that I have reasonable assurance that the resources assigned to the activities described in this report have been used for their intended purpose and in accordance with the principles of sound financial management, and that the control procedures put in place give the necessary guarantees concerning the legality and regularity of the underlying transactions.
+State that I have reasonable assurance that the resources assigned to the activities described in this report have been used for their intended purpose in accordance with the principles of sound financial management, and that the control procedures put in place give the necessary guarantees concerning the legality and regularity of the underlying transactions;

-This reasonable assurance is based on my own judgement and on the information at my disposal, such as the results of the self-assessment, ex-post controls, the work of the Internal Audit Service and the lessons learnt from the reports of the Court of Auditors for years prior to the year of this declaration.
+This reasonable assurance is based on my own judgement and on the information at my disposal, such as the results of assessment of internal controls, the work of the Internal Control Coordinator, the observations of the Internal Audit Service and the Court of Auditors and the recommendations from the European Parliament's Committee for Budgets for years prior to the year of this declaration;

-Confirm that I am not aware of anything not reported here which could harm the interests of the Agency.
+Confirm that I am not aware of anything not reported here which could harm the interests of the Agency and the institutions in general.